KnowledgeCaptureAndDiscovery/somef/docs/gitlab.md

 ### Limitations

-- **Self-hosted detection**: SOMEF detects self-hosted instances by checking for `gitlab.com` in the URL.
-If a self-hosted instance uses a custom domain without a GitLab API endpoint, detection may fail.
-- **Rate limits**: GitLab.com unauthenticated requests are limited to 600 requests/hour.
-  Authenticated requests (via `gitlab-token`)have higher limits depending on the token type.
-Self-hosted instances have their own rate limits.
-- **Programming languages**: GitLab returns only language names (no byte counts).
 - **Release assets**: GitLab releases include sources (tar.gz, zip) and links, but do not provide `download_count` or `content_size` like GitHub.